 Insulating your home won’t be enough, especially if your roof, window frames, door frames, and other structures aren’t airtight.
 The most important thing to remember about creating an airtight space is that this has to be planned ahead of time.
 Just like insulation, it is hard to achieve once the home has been built.

-Once you’ve removed unwanted air leaks, you and your architects will need to consider how to create enough ventilation to let fresh air penetrate and remove unwanted toxins from your home.
+Once you’ve removed unwanted air leaks, you and your sustainable architect will need to consider how to create enough ventilation to let fresh air penetrate and remove unwanted toxins from your home.
 The keyword here is controlled pathways.
 When you’ve sealed your home from the outside world, you can control the way air is introduced to your home and, if necessary, heat up the air, for example through mechanical ventilation and heat recovery (MVHR) technology.

 Use Natural Light